While some people are lucky enough to be near places where they can ski all year round, most of us need to put our ski gear away once springtime hits.

 Also, in addition to storing them in a dark, dry place that is preferably at room temperature, it could be a good idea to store them in a boot bag or some other type of plastic bag.
 This will prevent them from getting dusty or dirty when being stored for a long period of time.

-In conclusion, hopefully this guide has been able to help you learn how to store ski boots safely and successfully.
+Hopefully, this guide has been able to help you learn how to store ski boots safely and successfully.

 Be sure to check out this video if you need a quick and easy refresher about how to care for and store your ski boots.
 Proper storage will ensure that your boots will last for many years and continue to look great at the same time.